Project Manager, Voices of SMU Oral History Project, Norwick Center for Digital Solutions, Southern Methodist University Libraries

 M.A. in History, Southern Methodist University, 2014

-B.A. in History, Minor in Anthropology, University of Texas at El Paso, summa cum laude, 2012
+B.A. in History, summa cum laude, University of Texas at El Paso, 2012

 My work has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements (broadly defined), historical memory, and the cultural ecology of the Southern Plains.
 Through the historical connections that a long-dureé approach reveals, I have brought, and continue bring, these various interests together.

-I am committed to taking history beyond the academy.
-Outside of the university setting, I have worked and volunteered in publicly accessible oral history projects and preservation projects focused on harnessing historical assets for community-oriented development.
+Outside of the university setting, I have worked and volunteered in publicly accessible oral history projects as well as preservation projects focused on harnessing historical assets for community-oriented development.
 My research has also been included within publications for the wider public and historical agencies.